jyourstone/jellyfin-smartplaylist-plugin/docs/content/user-guide/sorting-and-limits.md

 ## Max Items

-You can optionally set a maximum number of items for your smart playlist.
+You can optionally set a maximum number of items for your smart list.
 This is useful for:

-- Limiting large playlists to a manageable size
+- Limiting large lists to a manageable size
-- Creating "Top 10" or "Best of" style playlists
+- Creating "Top 10" or "Best of" style playlists or collections
 - Improving performance for very large libraries

 !!! warning "Performance"
-    Setting this to unlimited (0) might cause performance issues or even crashes for very large playlists.
+    Setting this to unlimited (0) might cause performance issues or even crashes for very large lists.

 ## Max Playtime

-You can optionally set a maximum playtime in minutes for your smart playlist.
+You can optionally set a maximum playtime in minutes for your smart playlist (this option is only available for playlists, not collections).
 This is useful for:

 - Creating workout playlists that match your exercise duration
 - Setting up Pomodoro-style work sessions with music